Looking for Elsie

 Peter Hall, Chairman of the Wivenhoe History Group, revealed that a fishing smack by the name of Elise was well known in Wivenhoe,

 And my parents?
-They were spotted at sea heading towards Vicard Point that afternoon and the beached Elsie, quickly found, made headline news
+They were spotted at sea heading towards Vicard Point the same afternoon they beached Elsie.
+Quickly found, the boat made headline news

-in Jersey’s Evening Post, prompting extra police activity on the island which unlike mainland Britain, had been occupied during the war.
+in Jersey’s Evening Post, prompting extra police activity on the island which unlike mainland Britain, had been occupied by the Germans during the second World War.

 They never returned to Jersey.